HerrErde/SubwaySurfers-Api/Explainations.md

 A user cant have more than 10 friend requests at the same time. \
 After that is reached, new friend requests will not be successful

+A user can send max 100 invites to other players. \
+The amount of invites you can send to players is bound to the amount of friends you have. \
+Friends + Send Invites = 100 \
+That means when you have 75 Friends ₘᵣ. ₚₒₚᵤₗₐᵣ... you can only send 25 invites to players

 A user's friend invite rate limit, is 2 accepted invites per user per 24 hours. \
 E.g. you can send a friend request to User A, they decline, then repeat a second time.
 On the third request you'll likely need to wait around 24 hours before being able to send a third invite to the same player. \